Managing custom content and filters

 You may organise your Library into categories containing specific filters, and tailor it to your project's needs.

 Indeed, custom categories and filters can be project-specific and be saved in Project files (*.sbsprj).
-These files can then be assembled into Configuration files (*.sbscfg) and distributed to a team so that artists can all use the same curated Library categories for any given project.
+These files can then be assembled into Configuration files (*.sbscfg) and distributed to a team so that artists can all use the same Library categories for any given project.

-This means that with one or more Project files, you can set the folders which content should be added to the Library, as well as the categories and filters which will curate and organise that content.
+This means that with one or more Project files, you can set the folders which content should be added to the Library, as well as the categories and filters which will sort and organise that content.